Feed Safety: Service, Analytics

 The evaluation is carried out according to DIN 13528 and includes the determination of mean value, median, standard deviation, coefficient of variation and indication of the z-score and recovery rate related to the mean value.
 The report of results will be submitted electronically.
 Results are anonymous and confidential and may not be shared or published without ALVA consent.

-Each participating laboratory will receive a certificate of participation, as well as an account of success (number of outliers) and the proficiency testing report in English.
+Each participating laboratory will receive a certificate of participation, as well as an account of success (number of outliers), an individual report of the results and the proficiency testing report in English.

 Under the umbrella of the International Analytical Group (IAG), we and the Swiss Federal Competence Center for Agricultural Research (Agroscope) are organizing a near-infrared spectroscopy ring trial.